kuanb/kuanb.github.io/_posts/2018-06-07-sharedstreets-explore.md

 # Conclusion

 Shared streets is exciting because of its potential to be a “one and done” solution.
 That is, once I pair my network to SharedStreets and save that lookup table, I can potentially circumvent any future expensive geometric operations (so long as that other dataset has also been paired with SharedStreets).
 This helps create a “Rosetta Stone” of sorts where all metadata about segments can be stored and shared amongst disparate geospatial datasets.

+### Notes

+Adding a thank you to Disqus user [Pablo](https://disqus.com/by/disqus_Xcu4IP5gBm/) who noticed that time in minutes was being calculated incorrectly in the code snippets.
+An edit was made to address that on April 23, 2019.